Explore the power of music to heal and rebuild

 Marietta College’s Music Therapy major takes your love of learning and builds it into a fulfilling career of holistic therapy and healing.
 To learn more about earning your Bachelor of Music degree in Music Therapy and how it can help you reach your goals, request more information today.

-*Marietta College's Music Therapy program is currently being reviewed for accreditation by the American Music Therapy Association (AMTA).
+Marietta College's Music Therapy program is currently accredited by the American Music Therapy Association (AMTA).

 Bachelor of Music in Music Therapy